The Half of It: Plot

 Ellie Chu lives in the remote town of Squahamish with her grieving widower father, where she performs most of his station master and signalman duties.
 She makes extra money by ghostwriting essays for her classmates.
 The socially ostracized Ellie is secretly interested in Aster Flores, the beautiful daughter of the minister who is reluctantly dating Trig, a narcissistic popular boy from a wealthy family.

 Ellie's next-door neighbor Paul Munsky, an inarticulate football team member and part of a family sausage business, asks Ellie to help him by ghostwriting a love letter from him to Aster.
 Ellie eventually agrees to help in order to help pay her family's bills.
 Posing as Paul, Ellie begins a heartfelt correspondence with Aster about their shared interests in art and literature through letters and text messages.

-Ellie's supportive English teacher encourages her to apply to Grinnell College after noticing the proficiency of the essays she ghostwrote, but Ellie plans to attend the University of Washington and stay in Squahamish to be near her father.
+Ellie's supportive English teacher encourages her to apply to Grinnell College after noticing the proficiency of the essays she ghostwrote, but Ellie plans to attend Eastern Washington University and stay in Squahamish to be near her father.

 Ellie sets up Paul on a date with Aster, but it goes poorly due to his obtuseness and poor conversational skills.
 Ellie plans to stop helping Paul, but reconsiders when he defends her from bullies.
 Ellie begins teaching Paul about art and literature so he can convincingly portray the persona she has created for him with Aster.

 Ellie watches from outside the restaurant as Paul's second date with Aster starts off as badly as the first.
 In a desperate bid to save it, Ellie sends Aster text messages via a user account she and Paul secretly share, while Paul plays along by pretending to type on his phone.
 The next day, Paul tells Ellie that he kissed Aster - without encouragement from her, and despite their telling Aster that Paul wanted to keep their relationship platonic - unnerving Ellie.

 Paul thwarts bullies' attempts to sabotage Ellie's school talent show performance, and she earns a standing ovation.
 Later, Paul is moved by the discovery that Ellie is secretly writing to regional food critics, attempting to gain recognition for Paul's culinary innovation, the "taco sausage".